zoom-c/docs/trezor-user/securitybestpractices.rst

 --------------------------------

  - In a locked drawer, away from water and fire
- - Someplace where your familly members are likely to find it after you pass away but not before then
+ - Someplace where your family members are likely to find it after you pass away but not before then